VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

 i.e. it checks the similarity between your *virtual* and *target* environments through some validation metrics.

-More precisely, a typical validation process consists in the following steps:
+A typical validation process consists in the following steps:

 #.
-Design a set of experiments to be carried out on the target environment.
+Design a set of experiments to be carried out on the target environment (aka *DoE*).
    The set of experiments consists in defining the set of stimuli (*input*) to be given to the target environment,

 #.
 Run the experiments of point 1. on the target environment and log its response.